 Click here to watch a video recording of a sober living homes town hall that took place on May 12, 2016, in Laguna Hills.
 It features comments from Senator Patricia Bates, Assembly Members Bill Brough and Matthew Harper, legal specialists and local government representatives.

-The proliferation of sober living homes in our communities has created concerns over the impacts on surrounding neighborhoods resulting from overconcentration and the challenges that state and local governments to address concerns from residents have faced legal and other challenges.
+The proliferation of sober living homes in our communities has created concerns over the impacts on surrounding neighborhoods.
+Prior efforts from state and local governments to address concerns from residents have faced legal and other challenges.

 People who are recovering from alcoholism or drug addiction are classified as “disabled” under federal law, and they must be provided certain accommodations for housing.
 As a result, our local governments have faced, at best, uncertainty, and at worst, the prospect of expensive and lengthy litigation when attempting to establish requirements and standards for sober living homes.